ybryan95/PubMed_scraper/README.md

 - `Document` from `docx`
 - `Image` from `PIL`

 > **Note:** Please ensure to update the email in `search_query` function with your own email address before running the script.
-You may also need to adjust the sleep time between requests to meet API guidelines.
+You may also need to adjust the sleep time between requests to meet API guidelines (Refer to https://pubmed.ncbi.nlm.nih.gov/robots.txt).

 ## Acknowledgements <a name = "acknowledgements"></a>